yuanGAO237/Ames-Housing/README.md

 # Ames-Housing Predictive Modeling

-This is a predictive modeling project on Sale Price for Housing.
+This is a predictive modeling project to predict Sale Price for Housing.

 The dataset is based on Ames Housing Dataset on Kaggle : https://www.kaggle.com/prevek18/ames-housing-dataset